jeysal/lid-sleep-daemon/README.md

 | SUSPEND_DELAY_MIN_BATTERY_PERCENTAGE | How much battery is needed to keep the system alive while closed | `10`                                           |
 | BATTERY_CAPACITY_PATH                | Where to read the battery capacity from                          | `/sys/class/power_supply/BAT0/capacity`        |
 | BATTERY_POLL_INTERVAL_SEC            | How often to refresh the battery capacity                        | `60`                                           |

-## Not yet implemented

-- Turning the screen off while the lid is closed to save battery